alphagov/govuk-developer-docs/source/manual/readmes.html.md

 This is a guide to writing and maintaining README documents for GOV.UK's public repositories.

-## Who are READMEs for (aka what's the user need)?

-- New starters to GDS
-- Developers on a team
+READMEs are for a technical audience.
+This could be a new starter or an existing developer.
+Using the following template will help to ensure each README is consistent, correct, short and actionable.

 ## Template for new READMEs